Avaya: History

+On February 14, 2023, Avaya once again petitioned for protection from creditors during restructuring under Chapter 11 with a restructuring plan already agreed on with their creditors.
+On February 15, 2023 the NYSE announced that shares of Avaya no longer qualified for listing on the New York Exchange and would cease to be traded there.
+Although the proposed restructuring plan would wipe out the shares, several securities dealers announced that they would begin making a market in Avaya shares effective February 16, 2023 using the symbol AVYAQ and trading 'over the counter', i.e. a securities dealer is a counterparty of each trade.
+On May 1, 2023, Avaya Holdings Corp. completed its financial restructuring, emerging from bankruptcy owned by its former creditors as the private company Avaya LLC.

 Acquisitions and partnerships

 Since 2001, Avaya has sold and acquired several companies.
 Through Nortel's bankruptcy proceedings, assets related to their Enterprise Voice and Data business units were auctioned.
 Avaya placed a $900 million bid, and was announced as the winner of the assets on September 14, 2009.
 In 1985, Performance Engineering Corporation (later PEC Solutions) was formed to offer technology services to government customers.
 On June 6, 2005, Nortel acquired PEC Solutions to form Nortel PEC Solutions.
 On January 18, 2006, Nortel PEC Solutions was renamed Nortel Government Solutions.
 On December 21, 2009, Avaya acquired Nortel's government business as part of the company's assets sale.